Nikki Kaye: First term

 As an MP Kaye supported applications for the New Zealand Cycle Trail fund for routes in urban Auckland, on Waiheke Island and Great Barrier Island (the latter two islands being in her electorate as well).
 In early 2010, she broke with the National Party's policy of encouraging mining in conservation land, including on Great Barrier – claiming long connections to the island, and fitting in with her known support for environmental causes.
 She had noted during her maiden speech in parliament that "Our environment is the greatest gift we have been given as a nation", and that economical considerations, especially of the short term, should not trump this.
 Kaye was a supporter of reinstating trams for Auckland, and called for a feasibility study into extending the new Wynyard Loop.

-She holds up former National MP Katherine Rich as one of her role models.
+She held up former National MP Katherine Rich as one of her role models.
 Kaye's own policies, placing her in the socially liberal wing of the National Party, were criticised by some people in her own party, where some called her a "high maintenance backbencher".
 Others called her "obsessive", or, in a more positive vein, "driven".
 However, commentators argued that her stance was unlikely to hurt her in her marginal electorate, which had traditionally voted Labour.

 Kaye was elected the deputy chair of the government administration committee in February 2011.
 In her first parliamentary term, she also sat on the local government and environment committee and the Auckland Governance legislation committee.
 Through her time in Parliament on these committees she was heavily involved in the review of the Resource Management (Simplifying and Streamlining) Amendment Bill and legislation creating the Auckland Council.

 In May 2011, Kaye appeared in an episode of the TVNZ series Make the Politician Work.
 The episode featured Kaye working a shift on a rubbish collection route and highlighted her campaign for waste minimisation in Auckland.